DavidMcLaughlin208/PixelSorting/docs/index.md

 `The code execution could not proceed because (LIBRARYNAME).dll was not found.
 Reinstalling the program may fix the problem.`

 This is caused due to not having the latest version of [Microsoft Visual C++ Redistributable 2015-2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) installed

+---

+If you try to load the app on Mac and you get the error "The application could not be opened".

+This is because the application is not signed and you must add an exception by right-clicking `PixelSorting.app` and clicking 'Open'

 ### Usage